Trewaters/SifuTrewaters/practice/signIn.md

+11/4/2017 Missed days.
+Do the math.
+I let my lack of planning take over and derail me.
+I need to take control and plan some of this.
+Coffee and a GitHub post will be the new routine.
+I drink coffee every day.
+While I wait for the french press with Philz in it I can push a post. [ Day 1 of 30 ]
+---
 11/1/2017 Waiting for [WaffleJS](https://wafflejs.com/).
 I have some things to do at home before I can head out to SF.
 Happy I didn't miss a day of posting yet. [ Day 2 of 30 ]
 10/31/2017 "Trick or Treat!".
 It is Halloween and I am back.
 Trying the 30 day challenge again.
 My daughter is at college.
 My wife and I are empty nesters.
 Time to do something more with my time.
 I don't have a coding project figured out yet.
 I have lots of ideas but I need to code on something.
 Cryptocurrency/Blockchain has really grabbed my attention this year.
 Keep an eye on my repos.
 Anything I do will find it's way there.
 Tomorrow I am going to [WaffleJS](https://wafflejs.com/) meetup in SF.
 I like this meetup because it is a social meetup.
 Nice people.
 Open minded.
 Don't bring your laptop. [ Day 1 of 30 ]
 ---